ppy/osu-wiki/news/2024/2024-11-15-project-loved-november-2024.md

 [![](/wiki/shared/news/2024-11-15-project-loved-november-2024/920017.jpg)](https://osu.ppy.sh/community/forums/topics/2003537)

-[ytr - Gensou kappa koushinkyoku](https://osu.ppy.sh/beatmapsets/920017#osu) by ::Baraki::{ user=4961538 } and [Guebourah](https://osu.ppy.sh/users/6247924)\
+[ytr - Gensou kappa koushinkyoku](https://osu.ppy.sh/beatmapsets/920017#osu) by ::Baraki::{ user=4961538 } and ::Guebourah::{ user=6247924 }\
 145 BPM, 4:12 | 5.76★, 6.64★\
 *description written by ::chiv::{ user=6701656 }*

 YOU!
 YES...
 YOU!
 THE ONE WHO'S LOOKING AT THIS DESCRIPTION RIGHT NOW.

-THIS MONTH'S SECOND *POPULAR PLAYCOUNT* PICK IS NONE OTHER THAN ::BARAKI::{ user=4961538 } & [GUEBOURAH'S](https://osu.ppy.sh/users/6247924) [GENSOU KAPPA](https://osu.ppy.sh/beatmapsets/920017#osu/2429779).
+THIS MONTH'S SECOND *POPULAR PLAYCOUNT* PICK IS NONE OTHER THAN ::BARAKI::{ user=4961538 } & ::GUEBOURAH'S::{ user=6247924 } [GENSOU KAPPA](https://osu.ppy.sh/beatmapsets/920017#osu/2429779).
 YEARS OF BEING THE SAVIOUR OF HOST ROTATE MULTIPLAYER MATCHES HAVE CONTRIBUTED TO THIS LOVED'S ELECTION PROCESS.
 TEST YOUR LOW AR READING AND PRECISION CONTROL WITH DJKAPPA, OR OPT FOR SOME RAW ALT FLOW IN THE DEFIANCE DIFFICULTY.
 IT'S TIME TO MAKE LOVED GREATER THAN EVER BEFORE!

 As a part of the Loved community it's your duty to VOTE! #GENSOUKAPPA24 #MAKELOVEDGREATAGAIN